jakkpotts/wifiphisher/README.md

 wifiphisher --phishingscenario captive-portal
 ```

-Use the `captive-portal` scenario to intercept Android and iOS connectivity-check probes, spoof the DNS entries for known captive-portal domains, and return an HTTP 302 redirect to `/portal`.
+Use the `--captive-portal` flag to intercept Android and iOS connectivity-check probes, spoof the DNS entries for known captive-portal domains, and return an HTTP 302 redirect to `/portal`.

 ***